nchufor/Provisioning-Regular-Jenkins-Using-Terraform/README.md

 # terraform-for-advanced-class-
-This is a project where you will be able to provision a jenkins EC2 server using terraform.
+This is a demo project used to provision a regualr jenkins EC2 server using terraform (HashiCorp's infrastructure as code tool).
-You will be able to run scripts using terraform that will install jenkins EC2 server, install Apache Maven, Install Docker.io, Install git and also the Kubectl.
+Shell scripts are ru inn to install jenkins EC2 server, install Apache Maven, Install Docker.io, Install git and Kubectl Command Line interface.
-You will use the blue ocen container method to install jenkins.

-Thank

-Josh
+In case yiou experiencing any trouble provisioning a blue/ocean container Jenkins, you can use this regular jenkins as an alternative.